 Learning to Give provides creative educator resources for grades 6-12 that guide learners to create their own stories of giving.
 Briefing papers summarize the life and philanthropy of the individuals highlighted in the S.O.U.L. of Philanthropy documentary.

-The Library of Congress produced a video guide to Archiving Digital Audio with instructions about preservation of specific information in May 2010.
+The Library of Congress produced a video guide to Archiving Digital Audio.